 - Percent complete: A figure, mostly always based on an educated guess by the person doing the task, of how much work they have done and how much is still to do

-Pro Tip: Beware of tasks that stay at 80% complete for too long.
+- Pro Tip: Beware of tasks that stay at 80% complete for too long.
 This is a sign that the task owner doesn’t really know how much work there is still to do.
 When you ask for updates, the percent complete should move up each time unless no work has genuinely taken place.
 Monitoring percent complete is a good way to get an early warning about tasks that might run late.

-- Resource: This column tells you the name of the person, people, or resource type (e.g. Developer) who has been allocated to work on the task.
+- Assigned: This column tells you the name of the person, people, or resource type (e.g. Developer) who has been allocated to work on the task.
 At the start of the project you may only have resource type but as you go through you should be able to replace this with the names of actual team members.

-- Still not sure about creating links between tasks?
+Still not sure about creating links between tasks?
 Our project management expert, Jennifer Bridges, PMP, explains it all in this video:

 These are the most common ones but you can also set your Gantt chart columns to show you virtually anything you want including actual start and finished dates, planned and actual cost and Work Breakdown Structure numbering.

-Good question.
 Planned duration and effort, and the overall start and finish times take working time into account.

 The Gantt chart software pulls working time information from the resource working hours that you set.
-This gives you the option to change the available working time for each team member, which can be handy if you have people who aren’t able to work the standard 8-hour day solely on your project.
+This gives you the option to change the available working time for each team member, which can be handy if you have people who aren’t able to work the standard 8-hour day exclusively on your project.
 You can also change working time for everyone, for example if you’re closing the office for a staff event or want to make sure that no one is scheduled to work on a bank holiday.

 Can I Link Tasks to Risks and Issues?

-Can I Personalize my Gantt Chart?
+Can I Customize my Gantt Chart?

-Of course.
+There are many ways to customize the ProjectManager.com Gantt chart to suit your way of working.
 If you don’t want all the default options to show – or if you want even more options on display, navigate to the Gantt chart settings of your project management software and select what you want to see.